 You may communicate with our Board of Directors by writing to our Corporate Secretary at Hudson Highland Group, Inc., c/o the Board of Directors (or, at the stockholder's option, c/o a specific director), 560 Lexington Avenue, 5th Floor, New York, New York 10022.
-The Corporate Secretary will ensure that this communication (if it is properly marked c/o the Board of Directors or c/o a specific director) is delivered to the Board or the specified director, as the case may be.
+The Corporate Secretary will deliver this communication to the Board or the specified director, as the case may be.